neutrinojs/neutrino/docs/webpack-chain.md

-# webpack-chain
+# webpack-chain: Neutrino configuration API

 Use a chaining API to generate and simplify the modification of Webpack 2 and 3 configurations.

-This documentation corresponds to v4 of webpack-chain.
+This documentation corresponds to v4 of webpack-chain, which Neutrino utilizes.

 _Note: while webpack-chain is utilized extensively in Neutrino, the package is completely standalone and can be used by any project.
 See the webpack-chain repo for standalone documentation._